Travel

 The Boy & The Bear - Coffee Roastery

-Local Roastery in Los Angeles!
-Their beans are grown and harvested in Colombia.
-Then roasted in Redondo Beach.
+Coffee shop in Pasadena, their beans are grown and harvested in Colombia then roasted in Redondo Beach

 -